ivedantsharma/Expense-Tracker-Application/README.md

 To set up and run the Expense Tracker Application:

-1. First, download or clone the [Expense Tracker 💰 Backend](https://github.com/ivedantsharma/Expense-Tracker-Backend) repository.
-Follow the setup and configuration instructions provided in the backend repository.
+1. First, download or clone the [Expense Tracker 💰 Backend](https://github.com/ivedantsharma/Expense-Tracker-Application.git) repository.

 2. Clone this repository.

 3. Navigate to the cloned directory in your terminal.

-4. Install frontend dependencies by navigating to the `frontend` directory and running:
+4. Install frontend and backend dependencies by navigating to the `frontend` and `backend` directory and running:
    ```sh
    cd frontend
    npm install